Best Lakes Near Steamboat Springs

 Just north of Steamboat Springs is Pearl Lake.
 Despite being just a few miles from the road, this lake feels like it is buried deep in Colorado's backcountry.
 Those who enjoy fly fishing and lure fishing find it difficult to leave.
 Native cutthroat trout can easily be found and caught in Pearl Lake's waters.
 The lake itself is over 166 acres, which makes it perfect for those on non-motorized vessels to enjoy the day.

 Those who wish to escape their normal day-to-day routine can opt to camp overnight.
 With 36 campsites available, everyone has an ample opportunity to enjoy camping under the stars.
 Better still, wildlife viewing docks and an impressive view of Farewell Mountain add to the blissful escape from everyday life.
 However, these campsites do fill up fast.

 Steamboat Lake Activities

 Steamboat Lake is revered as one of Colorado's true jewels.
 This lake is well-established to cater to one's needs.
-So long as an individual is seeking out a day of recreation or relaxation, Steamboat Lake will deliver.
-Between the crystal-clear water, the sound of wind cutting through the leaves, and an abundance of fresh air, one will be hard-pressed to find a reason to dislike their visit.
+So long as an individual is seeking out a day of outdoor recreation or relaxation, Steamboat Lake will deliver.
+Between the crystal-clear water, the sound of the wind cutting through the leaves, and an abundance of fresh air, one will be hard-pressed to find a reason to dislike their visit.

 The lake is perfectly positioned to offer summer and winter activities.
 From fishing and hiking to snowmobiling, ice fishing, and cross-country skiing, Steamboat Lake has it all.
 This lake has been highly photographed by world-renowned photographers and those looking to grab a selfie for their social media accounts.